The Archibald Knox designed monument of Manx author Hall Caine in Maughould Churchyard.

-Feel free to make any comments either on this website by clicking the “Write comment” below or by logging onto my Facebook Page enjoy – Click on the image for a larger view.
+Feel free to make any comments either on this website by clicking the “Leave a comment” above or by logging onto my Facebook Page enjoy – Click on the image for a larger view.

 Before I give you some history into this chained grave, non of this info can be fully supported and maybe the subject of Isle of Man myth!